Sign In / Sign Out

 - Map and Locations

-The O’Connor Honors Program is designed to recruit and reward academically exceptional students who are civic minded, have demonstrated leadership potential, and who have researched their law school options and are certain they want to attend ASU Law.
-The O’Connor Honors Program is a binding program tailored for applicants with high academic credentials — applicants must have a LSAT score of at least 164 and a cumulative undergraduate GPA of at least 3.80.
+The O’Connor Honors Program is designed to recruit and reward academically exceptional students who are civic-minded, have demonstrated leadership potential, and who have researched their law school options and are certain they want to attend the Sandra Day O’Connor College of Law.
+The O’Connor Honors Program is a binding program tailored for applicants with high academic credentials — applicants must have a LSAT score of at least 165 and a cumulative undergraduate GPA of at least 3.81 as calculated by LSAC.

-Admitted applicants will be designated O’Connor Fellows and will enjoy the following benefits:
+Admitted applicants will be designated “O’Connor Fellows” and will enjoy the following benefits:

 In the spirit of Justice Sandra Day O’Connor and to continue her legacy, O’Connor Fellows are expected to give back to the community by providing 40 hours of pro bono work each year addressing important social, economic, and political problems, or advancing civil discussion and civic action.